Aask42/TwitchCounter/aws-setup.md

 If the workflow gets stuck on "Waiting for SSH to become available..." or fails during SSH operations:

 1. **Timeout Handling**:
-   - The workflow now includes a 5-minute timeout for SSH connection
+   - The workflow now includes a 10-minute timeout for SSH connection
    - It will continue with deployment even if SSH times out, but may fail later
    - Status updates are printed every 30 seconds during the wait
+   - Console output is checked to help diagnose boot issues

 2. **Retry Mechanism**:
-   - All SSH and SCP operations now include automatic retries (5 attempts)
+   - All SSH and SCP operations now include automatic retries (8 attempts)
    - Each attempt has a timeout to prevent indefinite hanging
    - Detailed logs are provided for each attempt
+   - SSH connection parameters have been optimized for stability

+3. **Using the check_instance.sh Script**:
+   - A new script is provided to help troubleshoot instance and SSH issues
+   - Run `./check_instance.sh` to get detailed information about your instances
+   - Use `./check_instance.sh --wait-for-ssh` to monitor SSH availability
+   - The script checks security groups, instance status, and console output

+4. **Typical EC2 Initialization Times**:
+   - Amazon Linux 2023 instances typically take 1-5 minutes to fully initialize
+   - Factors affecting initialization time:
+     - Instance type (t2.micro may be slower than larger instances)
+     - AMI size and initialization scripts
+     - Region and availability zone load
+     - First-time boot vs subsequent boots
+   - SSH may not be available until initialization is complete

-3. **Troubleshooting**:
+5. **Troubleshooting**:
    - Check that port 22 is open in your security group
    - Verify that the instance is fully initialized (check system logs)
    - The monitoring step will show the status of all resources regardless of failures
+   - Use `./check_instance.sh` to get detailed diagnostic information

 ### Security Group Issues